nexiality/documentation/quickstart/IntroductionAndFAQ.md

     For the most part, test automation is the combination of ‘Action’ and ‘Validation’:  action to simulate interaction and workflow, and validation to assert an expectation.
-Using a hybrid approach, Nexial combines the complimentary techniques of keyword-driven automation and data-driven automation, plus a few of Nexial’s own, to create a test automation framework that yields high level of readability, flexibility and reusability.
+Using a hybrid approach, Nexial combines the complimentary techniques of keyword-driven automation and data-driven automation, plus a few of Nexial’s own, to create a test automation platform that yields high level of readability, flexibility and reusability.
 Some would regard Nexial as an archetype of the _Scriptless Automation_ framework.